China TV series on Deng stirs questions on political openness

 Wu could not be reached for comment.

-Hao Jian, a film critic and professor at Beijing Film Academy, said he was sceptical how far the series would go in loosening the narratives around China’s ruling elite.
+Hao Jian, a film critic and professor at Beijing Film Academy, said he was skeptical how far the series would go in loosening the narratives around China’s ruling elite.

 “I know many people are reading this as a political symbol, but I don’t see it,” said Hao, who was among a handful of activists detained by authorities for more than a month in May for attending a small meeting to commemorate the 25-year anniversary of the Tiananmen protests.